Random Networks of Spiking Neurons: Instability in the Xenopus tadpole moto-neural pattern

-after the generation of a spike, so that they affect the dynamics of the membrane independently of it.
+The form of instability of self-sustained activity presented by the network in the region of the parameters' space that mimics the tadpole biological values is due to the absence of any synaptic currents' and channels' reset after the generation of a spike, so that they affect the dynamics of the membrane independently of it.
 It is easily understood how this causes instability in the isolated network: Consider the case of null synaptic variance, for simplicity, and no external input, and assume that all the neurons fire simultaneously the first spike, as an initial condition, for example, so that there are no residual synaptic currents from previous spikes or external sources.
-Thus, after time $\tau_{a}$, any neuron of the network receives $N$ spikes, and starts integrating the synaptic currents.
-With some analysis of the equation \ref{IFeq}, it is possible to show that the minimum synaptic strength $\mu$ that allows the membrane potential to reach the threshold depends on $\alpha$ as depicted in figure \ref{mumin}.
+Thus, after time $\tau_{a}$, any neuron of the network receives $N$ spikes and starts integrating the synaptic currents.
+With some analysis of Eq. \ref{IFeq}, it is possible to show that the minimum synaptic strength $\mu$ that allows the membrane potential to reach the threshold depends on $\alpha$ as depicted in Fig. \ref{mumin}.
 If $\mu$ is below the curve, the neurons do not fire any other spike.
 On the contrary, if $\mu$ is above the curve the neurons fire at finite time from the arrival of the first spikes; after time $\tau_{a}$, every neuron receives the second wave of spikes, and the new synaptic currents are integrated together with the remains of the currents generated by the first wave, and the neuron fires again.
 This process is iterated, and the effect of the remaining currents is to decrease monotonically the inter-spike interval, thus driving the network to its maximum firing rate.
 Simulations of the equivalent neuron seem to indicate that the introduction of a small variance in the synaptic weights lowers the critical bound.

 To test the hypothesis about the network instability, numerical solutions have been found introducing in the model the reset of the input currents to zero immediately after every generated spike.
 The calculations as presented here cannot include this effect, but for small values of $\sigma^{2}$, like in the case of the tadpole modelling, the results are still valid for not too long times.
 Simulations with this proviso show that when $\mu$ is above the bound, the synaptic variance only destroys synchrony, while the network is in a stable firing state.
 When $\mu$ is below the critical bound, the network is not able to fire more than one spike after the removal of the external stimulus.
 One can also obtain stability at low firing-rates substituting the synaptic $\alpha$-function with a function that vanishes at finite time, without a currents' hard reset.
 If two consecutive spikes do not come at intervals shorter than the time necessary for the synaptic current to vanish, current remains do not cumulate and the network can fire stably for large $\mu$.
 This latter case would be easily and exactly reproducible in the mathematical framework developed here.